Bike Week and Biketoberfest Master Plan

 Property and Business Inventory

 In January 2017, Sandy Murphy, Amy Pyle, Linda Smiley, Ken Strickland, and Anne Ruby inventoried Main Street from A1A to the cemetery.
 On the afternoon of January 7, braving the cold and wind, we took pictures and wrote notes on the conditions on the north side of the street, the properties, and the businesses.
 We found great properties; properties with wonderful “bones”.
 Sadly, too many of them are empty or closed, and in need of upgrading, cosmetically and/or structurally.
-While several properties had signs saying they were open, only four businesses were actually open; John’s Rock and Ride, Daytona Thunder, Dirty Harry’s, and The Lucky Rooster.
+While several properties had signs saying they were open, only four businesses were actually open; John’s Rock and Ride, Daytona Thunder, Dirty Harry’s, and The Lucky Rooster (now Peanut and George's).

 On the morning of January 22, we inventoried the south side of Main Street and with the exception of some well-maintained facades in the 500 and 700 block it was a similar experience.
 There were few open businesses: Froggy’s Saloon, Rossmeyer’s Harley Davidson, America’s Bikers, Biker’s Den, and a couple other t-shirt stores.